 The mood during your hour-and-a-half meal is relaxed.
 The chef will ask you where you’re from while casually smoking salmon, and there’s still plenty of time to have a personal moment savoring each piece that’s basted in soy sauce with dollops of wasabi or daikon pickle.
 You’ll get things like chopped toro handrolls, chutoro and otoro nigiri, uni wrapped in sweet shrimp, Japanese scallops, seared A5 miyazaki wagyu topped with caviar, and even a second uni course.

-Not every single bite is flawless - we’ve had wagyu katsu that was too thick and chewy, black cod miso that tasted great but had a couple of stray bones, and a cube of monkfish patè that’s way too rich to eat without some kind of cracker or toast.
+Not every single bite is flawless—we’ve had wagyu katsu that was too thick and chewy, black cod miso that tasted great but had a couple of stray bones, and a cube of monkfish patè that’s way too rich to eat without some kind of cracker or toast.
 But those things are few and far between, and overall, you’ll walk out feeling fantastic.

 With around 25 courses that change by the season, it’s difficult to highlight everything you should expect.
 But we do have favorites.
 You’ll start with something light, like housemade silken tofu topped with salmon roe or lobster and scallop tossed in quince sauce.
 Then, you’ll get a bunch of dishes back-to-back, including pieces of excellent nigiri like torched golden sea bream and raw toro to kaiseki plates involving multiple small bites like portobello sushi, teriyaki corn, steamed abalone, edamame patè, and smelt tempura.
-There’ll always be some A5 miyazaki wagyu beef on the menu, whether it’s seared on top of rice with a dollop of caviar or panko-breaded and fried, and right before dessert, you’ll always get a delicious chopped toro handroll stuffed with pickled daikon and wrapped in crunchy seaweed that’s only available in Japan.
+There’ll typically be some A5 miyazaki wagyu beef on the menu, whether it’s seared on top of rice with a dollop of caviar or panko-breaded and fried, and right before dessert, you’ll always get a delicious chopped toro handroll stuffed with pickled daikon and wrapped in crunchy seaweed that’s only available in Japan.
 You’ll end with a sweet bite like yuzu mousse before inevitably pulling up the calendar on your phone and planning your next visit.